wrwrwr/react-intl-ns/README.md

 These shortcuts can be used similarly to their non-string counterparts (as template tags or functions with values), but generate string promises instead of elements.
-That's why they need to be manually given access to the `intl` object.
+That's why they need to be manually given the `intl` object.

-Moreover, the shortcut code is executed before the `intlRef` function, thus the shortcut is passed a "future intl holder" (here `this`) and postpones looking for an `intl` property on the holder until it's actually needed.

-The "intl holder" can be any object that will have an `intl` property at the right time.
-Passing `context` (after adding `intl` to `contextTypes`) or `props` (after decorating the component with `@injectIntl`) also works.
+If you do not mind using the experimental `context` you may avoid the decorator by adding `intl` to `contextTypes`.

 Shortcut factories
 ------------------